rackerlabs/docs-cloud-block-storage/rst/dev-guide/api-operations/methods/post-create-snapshot-v1-tenant-id-snapshots.rst

 For more information about snapshots, see the following articles in the Knowledge Center:

-* `Create and Use Cloud Block Storage Snapshots <http://www.rackspace.com/knowledge_center/article/create-and-use-cloud-block-storage-snapshots>`__
+* :kc-article:`Create and Use Cloud Block Storage Snapshots<create-and-use-cloud-block-storage-snapshots>`
-* `Allowing Snapshots Without Detaching the Volumes <http://www.rackspace.com/knowledge_center/whitepaper/allowing-snapshots-without-detaching-the-volumes>`__
+* :kc:`Allowing Snapshots Without Detaching the Volumes<whitepaper/allowing-snapshots-without-detaching-the-volumes>`